Our Second annual Farm to Fork will be Aug 27 2017..

 Burnsville Dinner on the Square Supports Local Farmers

-Inspiration for the farm-to-table dinner came from a similar event in Jonesborough, Tennessee, that supports the town’s farmers market.
-TRACTOR will purchase the ingredients for the dinner from farmers.
-Proceeds will go toward TRACTOR’s mission to spread awareness of local agriculture, broaden access to fresh food and increase farm income in the community.
+The event begins at 6 p.m.
+Proceeds support TRACTOR’s mission to spread awareness of local agriculture, broaden access to fresh food and increase farm income in the community.
 The dinner is the nonprofit’s only fundraiser.